 To add a hyperlink, just select the text or box you’d like to convert to a button and click on the Link icon in the top right of your menu bar.

-5. Lastly, we included an arrow to tie it all together (and jazz it up a bit!).
+5. Lastly, we included an arrow to tie it all together (and jazz it up a bit).
 To find an arrow, click Elements and type Arrow in the search bar.

 Now, let’s chat about the second-page design for a moment.

 This (now retired) ebook provides both video tutorials and ManyChat templates.
-We don’t want to deliver the templates before watching the tutorial which is why we have that specific QR code on the next page.
+We don’t want to deliver the templates before watching the tutorial, which is why we have that specific QR code on the next page.

 We still provide a quick ‘how-to’ (for those ‘just in case’ scenarios) along with a small note section at the bottom of the page.

-Not to mention it’s super easy to add text if open on a computer, too!
+Not to mention, it’s super easy to add text if open on a computer, too.

 The transition from brief description to video tutorial to free templates to note-taking paints a smooth and clear picture of what to do next.

-We’re all about simplicity over here!
+We’re all about simplicity over here.

-Keep in mind that ManyChat is constantly updating (or should we say upgrading) its platform, so we always have the most advanced features readily available to grow our business.
+Remember that ManyChat is constantly updating (or should we say upgrading) its platform, so we always have the most advanced features readily available to grow our business.

 Remember, QR codes can send your audience practically anywhere, so have fun with this!